readytensor/rt-repo-assessment/README.md

 - **Current Status**: Actively maintained.
 New features, improvements, and bug fixes are regularly implemented.
 - **Future Plans**: The framework will expand to support additional languages like R and JavaScript.
-- **Focus of the Framework**: This guide emphasizes the structure and sharing practices of repositories, rather than the specific methodologies or technologies used within the project.
-- **Goal**: To ensure your project is understandable, trusted, and easy to use by others, fostering community adoption and collaboration.

 ## Contributing
+We welcome contributions to improve the framework.
+Please refer to the guidelines below for how you can contribute:
+1. Fork the repository.
+2. Create a new branch for your changes.
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+3. Submit a pull request with a detailed description of your modifications.

 ## Contact
 For any inquiries, feel free to reach out to [Ready_Tensor](...@readytensor.com).

 ## Acknowledgments